 1A.1 The MA is an adjustment to the discount rate used to value certain insurance liabilities that represents a proportion of the spread (above the relevant risk-free rate) that an insurer projects to earn over the future lifetime of the assets matching its MA liabilities.
 It effectively increases the capital resources of the insurer through the associated reduction in the valuation of the MA liabilities.
+The MA framework recognises that insurers with predictable liability cash flows that are closely matched by asset cash flows are not materially exposed to the risk of having to realise those matching assets in unfavourable circumstances.
+Consequently, the MA framework does not encourage procyclical behaviour.

 1A.2 Under Conditions Governing Business 3.2(2), firms are required to assess the sensitivity of technical provisions and eligible own funds to the assumptions underlying the calculation of the MA (or equivalently 'assumptions underlying the MA').
-Firms should also assess the extent to which their risk profile is consistent with those assumptions.
+A firm should also assess the extent to which its risk profile is consistent with those assumptions.
 Deviations from those assumptions would create a risk that the MA applied does not reflect the proportion of the spread that the firm may expect to earn with high confidence given its actual risk profile.
-It is important that firms assess this risk when making their attestation (in line with the requirements of Chapter 9 of the Matching Adjustment Part of the PRA Rulebook) and when considering the need for any additions to the fundamental spread (FS) to allow that attestation to be made (as per Matching Adjustment 4.17).
+It is important that the firm assesses this risk when making its attestation (in line with the requirements of Chapter 9 of the Matching Adjustment Part) and when considering the need for any addition to the fundamental spread (FS) to allow that attestation to be made (as per regulation 6(9) of the IRPR regulations and Matching Adjustment 4.17).